The Visual Archive

 Tutorial: Using Photoshop to create the Urban Type Collages.
 Get the password from Canvas.

-• Print and crop your collages for class, write the princple and caption on the back.
+• Print and crop your collages for class.

 → Martin Venezky’s work in the letterform archive.